Jarn/jarn.mkrelease/README.txt

   $ mkrelease -d pypi -d ploneorg src/my.package

-We can also group servers by defining an alias in ``~/.mkrelease``::
+Alternatively, we can group the servers by defining an alias in ``~/.mkrelease``::

   [aliases]